AI is the new horizon for news

 - Algorithmic accountability and transparency will be essential for the development of AI within the journalistic community.

-- Mass misinformation will be powered by AI: automated news and automated fake news are the two faces of the same coin.
-So, start to think about an anti-bot bot when you create your first news bot!
+- Mass misinformation will be powered by AI: automated news and automated fake news or purchased bot followers are the two faces of the same coin.

 All these ideas will be discussed in Lisbon at the GEN Summit 2018 and I hope to see you there.
 Very Happy New Year to all of you.